loning/zeckendorf-hilbert/docs/euler-article/gls-union/03-mathematical-tools/03-scattering-theory_en.md

 ### 3. Causal Structure

-Causality of S-matrix ensures time arrow is consistent with causal arrow.
+Causality of S-matrix is considered to ensure time arrow is consistent with causal arrow.

 ## 📝 Key Formulas Summary